dlang-community/D-YAML/docsrc/tutorials/custom_types.rst

 Representer
 -----------

-Now that you know how to load custom data types, it might also be useful to know how to dump them.
+Now that you can load custom data types, it might be good to know how to dump them.
 D:YAML uses the `Representer <../api/dyaml.representer.html>`_ class for this purpose.

 *Representer* processes YAML nodes into plain mapping, sequence or scalar nodes ready for output.
 Just like with *Constructor*, this is done by user specified